-INVIRASE may be used only if it is combined with ritonavir, which significantly inhibits saquinavir's metabolism and provides plasma saquinavir levels at least equal to those achieved with FORTOVASE.
+INVIRASE must be used in combination with ritonavir, which significantly inhibits saquinavir's metabolism and provides increased plasma saquinavir levels.

 INVIRASE is contraindicated in patients with clinically significant hypersensitivity to saquinavir or to any of the components contained in the capsule or tablet.